assimilation/assimilation-official/Dependencies.md

 # External Dependencies
 There are several kinds of dependencies in this project.
-The reason for documenting them here is so they can be kept up to date after I've forgotten where all these various version dependencies and bindings are.
+The reason for documenting them here is so they can be kept up to date after I've forgotten where all these various version dependencies and bindings are - which time will probably best be measured in hours ;-).

 These include:
   - Python modules: for the CMA and for building the nanoprobe